farhatlokmen/MSc_Thesis_2022/README.md

 4. Analysis of results:

-	Refers to the results and discussion sections included in the pdf docuument.
+	Refers to the results and discussion sections included in the pdf document.